Tofunmi-creator/bitnine_assessment/README.md

 Solution Steps

 1. Create_engine and text modules are imported from the sqlalchemy library for establishimg connection to the Postgres database and executing queries.
-2. An algorithm is implemented on the data extracted from the database to append data objects to a dictionary in the required format.
+2. A get_json function is created to implement an algorithm  that appends data objects extracted from the database to a dictionary in the required format.
-3. Results are converted to json string format using the json.dumps method.
+3. The function returns the results in a json string format using the json.dumps method.